Back to News

 Greenhalge reaches back and snags the Leader of the Year plaque from its perch just behind his desk.
 The award itself is simple but elegant with transparent glass set in wood, his name etched into its face.
 But it’s the name below his that means more to Greenhalge.
 Sturgeon Electric.

-Because to understand and appreciate Greenhalge’s recognition is to understand and appreciate all it took for the company to remain in good standing with VPP over 14 years, a notoriously picky and demanding organization.
+Because to understand and appreciate Greenhalge’s recognition is to understand and appreciate all it took for the company to remain in good standing with VPP over a decade, a notoriously picky and demanding organization.

 “When I think of all (former regional safety manager) Chuck Soderquist put in, I don’t hold a candle to that,” Greenhalge said.
 “It was absolutely a shock.
 But it was also a team award, a group effort.
 It was no one person for sure.
 I told them that day, ‘this award is for all of us.’”

-Sturgeon Electric’s VPP story began 14 years ago, first achieving STAR status – VPP’s highest grade reserved for companies that demonstrate “exemplary achievement” in health and safety – in 2008.
+Sturgeon Electric’s VPP story began in 2008, achieving STAR status, which is VPP’s highest grade reserved for companies that demonstrate “exemplary achievement” in health and safety.
 But if achieving STAR status is challenging, maintaining it is downright rigorous.

 “Winning the Decades of Excellence awards is absolutely a big deal.
 Receiving those Decades of Excellence awards, you rarely see that in VPP because it is so hard to stay in STAR status with OSHA.
 When you get those awards, you look around the group and see how proud they are of what they maintained.”